Local Students Explore Water Quality with Gnolli and the Northcentral Pennsylvania Conservancy

 Steve Putt, WBR volunteer, walks participants through a bike repair demonstration.

-Williamsport Bicycle Recycle offers workshops like this upon request as well as one-on-one help to maintain bicycles and educate cyclists the basics of repair.
+Williamsport Bicycle Recycle offers workshops like this upon request as well as one-on-one help to maintain bicycles and educate cyclists on the basics of repair.
 The volunteer-run shop helps riders of all ages learn how to care for their bicycles, and they’re always looking for more hands to help.

 “We really enjoy doing these workshops.
 They help us help bike riders.
 We’re always looking for more volunteer mechanics.
 The more volunteer mechanics we have, the more hours we can be open to help the community.”